tboedhram/file-sync/README.md

 **Automatically Install Updates:** This configuration tells the application whether or not to automatically install updates

-*Check for Updates at Launch must be enables to use the Auto Update feature.*
+*Check for Updates at Launch must be enabled to use the Auto Update feature.*